AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/ValueSequence_1_ElementValue/Value.md

 ValueSequence&lt;TDataType>.ElementValue.Value Field
 ====================================================
-AutomationML 2.1 APIThe Value of the Xml-Element transformed to the DataType
+The Value of the Xml-Element transformed to the DataType

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)